UlfKargen/desync-cc/README.md

 ## Prerequisites

-Python:

-capstone package needs to be installed.
+For the python scripts to run capstone module needs to be installed.
-Can be installed with
+Can be installed with:
 ```sh
 pip install capstone
 ```